An Overview of Reyataz (Atazanavir)

 For more information on how to take atazanavir, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-Atazanavir can cause severe side effects.
-These include heart rhythm problems, severe rash, liver problems, and life-threatening drug interactions.
-(See the WARNING above.)
+Some side effects of atazanavir can be serious.
+Serious side effects of atazanavir include heart rhythm problems, severe rash, liver problems, and life-threatening drug interactions.
+(See the WARNING box above.)

 Other possible side effects of atazanavir include: